Author Archives: Geoffrey Nathan, Esq

 Pandering laws often go hand in hand with pimping laws.
 They are designed to stop the sex industry by criminalizing the intermediaries, which are those who transport prostitutes between different locations, solicit money from prostitutes, recruit prostitutes into the sex industry, and advertise sex services.
 Pandering is a serious offense with the potential for significant… Read More »

-Negligent Homicide Laws, Charges & Statute of Limitations
+Negligent Homicide Charges & Penalties by State

 Negligent homicide is generally trialed at the state level, as part of their homicide statutes.
 Usually, it is the lowest form of offense that has the death of another human as a result.
 Homicide is a very general category, and various situations can describe it.
 The charge of homicide, and whether it is negligent or… Read More »